xpack-dev-tools/gcc-xpack/README-BUILD.md

 > Note: the repository uses submodules; for a successful build it is
 > mandatory to recurse the submodules.

-To use the `xpack-develop` branch of the build scripts, use:
+To use the `xpack-develop` branch of the build scripts, issue:

 ```sh
 rm -rf ~/Downloads/gcc-xpack.git